 To be eligible for mental health care through the Collaborative you must:

-- have limited financial resources (income at 200% of the poverty level or lower, no health insurance coverage.
-Currently our clinic is unable to work with insured or underinsured patients);
+* have limited financial resources (income at 200% of the poverty level or lower and be uninsured or have Medicaid);

 Call the Mental Health America office at (540) 344-0931 for information about making an appointment to be seen through the Mental Health Care Collaborative.